mroshaw/acc-custom-activity/README.md

 ### Deploy New Activity Form

 1. Go to Administration > Configuration > Input forms.
-2. Create a new entry named "cus:CustomActivity".
+2. Create a new entry named "cus:customActivity".
 3. Copy and paste the XML from the "src/Data schemas/cusCustomActivity.xml" and save the record.

 ### Configure `xtk:workflow` Form